One-Year MBA Program Tuition and Expenses

 1-MBA with Concentrations: Business Analytics, Marketing, Supply Chain Management, and Financial Management

-Please note: $102,202 is the minimum amount needed for immigration purposes.
-The student's actual expenses will be greater.
-The financial guarantee does not cover the cost of the required immersion program during the winter intersession, as well as personal and transportation expenses.
+Please note: The total amount is the minimum amount needed for immigration purposes.
+The financial guarantee amount does not include personal and transportation expenses, therefore, actual costs may be greater.

 Immigration Information